Chris Paul, Rajon Rondo, Brandon Ingram all ejected for punches-thrown fight in Rockets win

 The Rockets did, bouncing back with some fight after a punchless loss to New Orleans in their opener.

-“We had to win a game… ultimately the most important thing is to win the game,” said James Harden, who finished with 36 points on 19 shots.
+“We had to win a game… ultimately the most important thing is to win the game,” said James Harden, who took over after the fight to secure the win and finished with 36 points on 19 shots.
 “All the commotion going on, that’s what I tried to go do.”

 With it being LeBron’s home debut, the L.A. crowd was fired up from the start.
 The game was entertaining, back-and-forth and getting physical at points, but nothing out of the ordinary.